GianAlingog/GianAlingog/README.md

 I'm a first-year computer science major at UCSB.

 I've devoted much of my time to competitive programming, but now, I'm ready to explore other fields.
-As for now, I'm learning Rust and studying dev tooling and network programming.
+As for now, I'm learning Rust and studying network programming and back-end development.
 Previous interests and experiences include game development and mobile app development.

 ## Projects